microsoft/pai/docs/upgrade/upgrade_to_v0.10.md

 `./paictl.py cluster k8s-clean -p path_to_output_new_style_config`

+Now the Kubernetes cluster is down.

 ## Install Kubernetes Cluster

 Install the Kubernetes cluster:

 `./paictl.py cluster k8s-bootup -p path_to_output_new_style_config`

+Now the Kubernetes cluster is up, you can check the Kubernetes dashboard.

 ## Run Migration Scripts And Start Services

 During the Service starting up, migrate script will be automatically called:

 `./paictl.py service start`

+Now the PAI is up, you can visit the PAI dashboard.

 ## It's Done